rijudev/parseus/README.md

 # Parseus

-Parseus is a javascript library written in Typescript which allow marshall/unmarshall JSON into class.
+Parseus is a javascript library written in Typescript which allow marshall/unmarshall JSON into class instance.
 This library can run in NodeJS, Typescript and any JS platform.

 ```typescript
 class Person {